diarmuidie/headless-nextjs/js/basic/atlas-next/README.md

 # Atlas Next
-Package that provides improved Next.js support on WP Engine Atlas.
+Package that provides improved Next.js support on WP Engine Headless Platform.

 ## Prerequisites
-See [our Node.js documentation](https://developers.wpengine.com/docs/atlas/platform-guides/customizing-builds/#nodejs) for supported versions of Node.js on Atlas
+See [our Node.js documentation](https://developers.wpengine.com/docs/atlas/platform-guides/customizing-builds/#nodejs) for supported versions of Node.js on Headless Platform

+The Atlas Next package versions:
+-  `>=3.0.0` require a minimum Next.js version of v15.2.1
+-  `>=2.0.0 <3.0.0` require a minimum Next.js version of v15.0.0 and a maximum lower than v15.2.1
-The Atlas Next package requires a minimum Next.js version of v12.2.0
+- `<2.0.0` require a minimum Next.js version of v12.2.0 and a maximum lower than v15.0.0

 For On-Demand Revalidation support a minimum Next.js version of v13.5.1 is required